 Of the 50 largest fines assessed over those years, the review showed, the department collected no money in 39 cases.
 In one instance, a facility in a tiny Shasta County town that was operating without a license accrued more than $250,000 in penalties and paid none of it.

 The fact that the fines were not paid is a concern, said state Sen. Leland Yee, a Democrat who represents San Francisco and San Mateo County.
 The reason we have fines is to deter individuals from breaking the rules and breaking the laws.

 ProPublica, as part of its ongoing examination of the multibillion-dollar assisted living industry, had asked California officials to produce records detailing their oversight of the state s 7,700 assisted living facilities, which have tens of thousands of seniors in their care.
 The officials ultimately conceded they could not produce basic data about fundamental aspects of the department s regulatory operations.
-For example, they could not say how many inspections the department conducts each year, or how many unusual incidents injuries, abuse allegations, medication errors the facilities report to the state.

 The revelations come as state lawmakers, advocates for the elderly, and news organizations have heightened their scrutiny of the department s performance.
 Last month, in a case that garnered national publicity, the department failed to take prompt action after the owners of a Bay Area facility abandoned its residents, effectively leaving 19 frail or impaired seniors to fend for themselves.
 Working without pay or training, a janitor and a cook tried to care for the clients.

 While the federal government regulates the nursing home industry, it has left oversight of the assisted living business to the states, which, over the past two decades, have crafted a hodge-podge of widely divergent laws.
 Today some 750,000 elderly Americans reside in assisted living facilities, many operated by national chains.